-You can use the recipes to create granola bars, pair them with yoghurt to create a healthy filling meal or turn them into balls for a true energy bite.
-All of these methods can be found in our link above.
+You can use the recipes to create granola bars, pair them with yoghurt to create a healthy and filling meal, or turn them into balls for true energy boosts.
+All of these methods can be found in our links above.

 One of the best bread types for a gluten intolerant person to eat is flaxseed.
 It’s diverse, packed with flavour and easy to make.
 There is no need to create basic bread just because your choices are limited, instead use one of our 10 recipes to create something tastier.

 There are other breads you can make too, like almond chia bread which is delicious with jam!
 This bread is low in the carb and low in sugar as the sweetness comes from the almonds.

 Almond chia seed bread is a wonderfully healthy alternative, which is light and delicate, but don’t take our word for it.
 Try one of our 10 recipes for yourself!